TabbyML/tabby/README.md

 The current approach only exports the weights from existing models and redefines the computation graph via the code.
 This implies a strong assumption of the graph architecture executed by the original framework.

-We are actively looking to ease this assumption by supporting ONNX as model parts.
+We could ease this assumption by supporting ONNX as model parts.

 ### What are the future plans?